-The arrest came after Al-Jazeera broadcast a documentary, "Al-Asaker" (The Soldiers), in November 2016, about conscription in Egypt.
+The arrest came after Al-Jazeera broadcast a documentary, "Al-Asaker" (“The Soldiers”), in November 2016, about conscription in Egypt.
 The documentary was criticized in Egypt by government officials and local media, who said that it attempted to incite against the armed forces and alleged that it used fake footage.

 On December 25, 2016, pro-government and state-run media broadcast police videos of Gomaa that they described as confessions.
 A narrator in one of the interviews, which were filmed in several locations, claimed that the videos showed evidence against Gomaa.
 Two of the videos showed him standing by production equipment that he said Al-Jazeera asked him to keep in his family’s homes after the broadcaster was forced to close its Egyptian office in 2013.

-The journalist’s detention was repeatedly renewed every 45 days, according to the local press freedom group Journalists Against Torture and a social media post from Al-Jazeera director Yasser Abu Hilalah.
-Some lawyers and pro-government media in Egypt say that under the law, national security prosecutors can repeatedly renew detention periods until a trial begins.
+The journalist’s detention was repeatedly renewed every 45 days, according to news reports and a social media post from former Al-Jazeera director Yasser Abu Hilalah.
+Some pro-government media in Egypt say that under the law, national security prosecutors can repeatedly renew detention periods until a trial begins.

 Since August 5, 2019, Cairo’s Prosecutor Office has repeatedly extended Gomaa’s pretrial detention period by 15 days, according to the local press freedom group the Egyptian Observatory for Journalism and Media.
 On August 8, 2020 Gomaa had an in-person hearing during which prosecutors again extended his detention, this time by 45 days, according to news reports.